Awzaw/LockIt/README.md

 Keys for Iron Doors

-/lockit 388 - start locking Iron Doors with an Emerald Key
+/lockit 388 - start locking Iron Doors with an Emerald Key.